SWIFTSIM/swiftsimio/docs/source/visualisation/index.rst

        project="masses", # Variable to project, e.g. masses, temperatures, etc.
-       parallel=False, # Construct the image in (thread) parallel? region=None, # None, or a list telling which region to render_func_name )
+       parallel=False, # Construct the image in (thread) parallel? region=None, # None, or a list telling which region to render_func_name periodic=True, # Whether or not to apply periodic boundary conditions )

 The output of these functions comes with associated units and has the correct